-Associate in Pathology, Massachusetts General Hospital, Associate Professor of Pathology, Harvard Medical School, Subspecialty Head (Director): Head and Neck Pathology
+Associate Professor of Pathology, Harvard Medical School, Director, Head and Neck Pathology

 Dr. Sadow's doctoral thesis at the University of Chicago utilized transgenic mouse models with altered thyroid hormone response genes in order to understand and advance our knowledge of the effects of thyroid hormone on human physiology.